rednafi/rednafi.com/content/misc/behind_the_blog.md

 ## Hugo

-Hugo[^4] is the static site generator that converts the Markdown files into HTML.
-I went with it because I needed something that generates the site almost instantly, even with a ton of content.
-I don't get to write Go professionally, and messing around with Hugo templates or its source code is a good excuse to play with some Go.
+Hugo[^4] is the static site generator that turns the Markdown files into HTML.
+I chose it because I needed something that can build the site quickly, even with lots of content.
+It lets me hot reload the server and check my changes as I write.
+Plus, I don’t get to write Go at work, so messing with Hugo templates or its source code gives me a reason to play around with Go.

-Initially, I tried some JS-based SSGs and abandoned them quickly because I found myself struggling to keep up with the pace at which the community likes to reinvent tooling.
-I use the Papermod[^5] theme and tweaked the CSS here and there over the years.
-Papermod takes care of all the pesky SEO stuff that I like to tell myself I don't care about at all.
+I initially tried some JS-based SSGs but dropped them pretty quickly because I couldn’t keep up with the constant tooling changes in the JavaScript universe.
+I use the Papermod[^5] theme and have tweaked the CSS over time.
+Papermod handles the SEO stuff, which I like to pretend I don’t care about.

 ## GitHub Issues

-I use GitHub Issues[^6] to brainstorm ideas for a new piece and record my writings.
-Usually, I go about collecting ideas over the week, record them in Issues, and write something over the weekend.
-This workflow was heavily inspired by Simon Willison's text on his work process[^7].
+I use GitHub Issues[^6] to brainstorm ideas and keep track of my writing.
+I usually gather ideas throughout the week, log them in Issues, and then write something over the weekend.
+This workflow is heavily inspired by Simon Willison's piece on his work process[^7].

 ![github issues as a research notebook][image_1]

 ## GitHub Actions and GitHub Pages

-Once I push the content to the mainline, GitHub Actions[^8] kicks in, checks linter conformity, builds the site, and pushes it to GitHub Pages[^9].
-There's nothing to maintain, and I don't need to worry about scaling when some of my writing appears on the front page of Hacker News.
-Apart from the domain, maintaining this site costs me nothing, and I intend to maintain the status quo.
+Once I push content to the main branch, GitHub Actions[^8] automatically runs, checks the linter, builds the site, and deploys it to GitHub Pages[^9].
+There's nothing to maintain, and I don’t have to worry about scaling, even if one of my posts hits the front page of Hacker News.
+Aside from the domain, this site costs me nothing to run, and I plan to keep it that way.

 ## Cloudflare Cache and R2

-I'm a huge fan of Cloudflare and often try to shoehorn their offerings into my projects.
+I'm a huge fan of Cloudflare and oftent try to shoehorn their offerings into my projects.
-Since my domain is registered with them, it took me a minute to set up their proxy with my domain's DNS and turn on caching.
-Their caching layer absorbs the majority of the traffic, and on average, less than 10% of the requests reach the origin server.
-One added bonus of having the proxy layer is that I have access to more accurate analytics.
+Since my domain is registered with them, setting up their proxy with my domain's DNS and turning on caching took just a few minutes.
+Their caching layer absorbs most of the traffic, and less than 10% of the requests hit the origin server.
+Plus, having the proxy layer gives me access to more accurate analytics.

 ![cloudflare cache analytics][image_2]

-Static assets like images, CSS, JS, and other artifacts live on Cloudflare R2[^10].
-I used to use GitHub Issues to host my images and served the CSS and JS from the origin.
-I've recently changed that to use R2, which allows me to manage everything from a single place without worrying about cost.
-Their free version is incredibly generous as there is no egress bandwidth fee, and because of the caching layer, I don't use much of the allocated quota.
+Static assets like images, CSS, JS, and other files are stored on Cloudflare R2[^10].
+I used to host my images with GitHub Issues and serve CSS and JS from the origin, but I recently switched everything to R2.
+Now I can manage it all from one place without worrying about costs.
+Their free plan is super generous—there's no egress bandwidth fee, and because of caching, I barely use any of the quota.
 It's fantastic!

 ![cloudflare r2][image_3]

 ## Oxipng

-Oxipng[^11] is used to compress the images before uploading them to Cloudflare R2 bucket with the Wrangler[^12] CLI.
-The Makefile in the repo has a single command named `upload-static`, that does all of this in a single pass.
+Oxipng[^11] is used to compress images before uploading them to the Cloudflare R2 bucket with the Wrangler[^12] CLI.
+The Makefile in the repo has a single command called `upload-static` that handles everything in one go.

 ```make
 upload-static: